mlrun/katacoda-scenarios/00-mlrun-tutorial/project.md

 **Defining an MLRun project:**

-The project root should contain a project specification (YAML) file, you can create it manually (see the `project.yaml`{{open}} file), or preferably use MLRun SDK for generating it.
+The project root usually contains a project specification file, you can create it manually (see the `project.yaml`{{open}} file), or preferably use MLRun SDK for generating it.

 Example: Defining a project with two functions using the SDK: